Albers Humanities Festival

 The festival’s namesake is Everett C. Albers.
 Born in the heart of North Dakota in Oliver County, Albers graduated from DSU in 1966 and was a humanities professor at DSU from 1969-73.
 Following his death, Lillian Crook, then director of DSU’s Stoxen Library Services, established the festival to honor the memory and professional values of Albers.

-For further information about the Albers Institute and Humanities Festival, you may browse through the programs from recent years, archived below, or you may contact Dr. Holly McBee, associate professor of English.
+For further information about the Albers Institute and Humanities Festival, browse through the programs from recent years, archived below, or contact Dr. Holly McBee, professor of English.

 Heart River Writers' Circle

 Heart Rivers Writers' Circle (HRWC) brings significant, contemporary writers to the community.
 Each writer gives a public reading and meets with students and community members.
 HRWC frequently collaborates with DSU’s Stoxen Library and the Dickinson Area Public Library.

 The Language and Literature Conference is a program requirement that features students’ work.
 In preparation, they work one-on-one with a faculty advisor.
 Friends, family members, and other visitors are invited to attend the public presentation of the students’ work.

 Sigma Tau Delta is the International English Honor Society.
 To be a member, students do not have to be English majors, but must have completed College Composition I and three literature or writing courses, with a GPA of 3.0.
 Additionally, students need to have a cumulative GPA of 3.0.
 For more information, contact Dr. Holly McBee

 In 1975, the United Nations recognized March 8, as International Women’s Day to encourage awareness of women’s contributions to issues of human rights, liberty, and security.
 Since 1987, the United States has dedicated the entire month of March to the recognition of women’s contributions to society, culture, and history.